Training Date: Contact Helen Eby, at [email protected], for information

-She is a certified Spanish court interpreter (Oregon), a certified Spanish health care interpreter (Oregon Healthcare Authority), an ATA Certified translator (Spanish to English) and a Washinton DSHS Certified Document Translator (English to Spanish).
+She is a certified Spanish court interpreter (Oregon and Washington), a certified Spanish health care interpreter (Oregon Healthcare Authority), an ATA Certified translator (Spanish to English) and a Washington DSHS Certified Document Translator (English to Spanish).

 As she has provided trainings and been involved in leadership, she has been involved in discussions with stakeholders from all sides.
 This presentation is designed to help interpreters and translators consider their work from a variety of perspectives, including the client’s viewpoint, in order to become professionals who have a profitable enterprise.

-She has given versions of this presentation for Interpreters United in Washington State, at the National Association of Judiciary Interpreters and Translators, for the Oregon Society of Translators and Interpreters, and for the Congreso San Jerónimo, by the Organización Mexicana de Traductores, in Guadalajara, Mexico.
+She has given versions of this presentation for Interpreters United in Washington State, the New England Translators Association, the American Translators Association, the National Association of Judiciary Interpreters and Translators, the Oregon Society of Translators and Interpreters, and for the Congreso San Jerónimo, by the Organización Mexicana de Traductores, in Guadalajara, Mexico.

 - 2 general CE credits approved for Oregon court interpreters

 - 2 CE credits approved by AOC for WA court interpreters

 - 2 CE Credits approved by WA DSHS, approval #227